 Bournemouth In The 1960s

-Burl Solomons uploaded a short 1969 clip of Bournemouth Beach between the piers to YouTube.
-The beach, the coastline as far as Hengistbury Head in the distance, Bournemouth Pier, the cliffs and the East Cliff Lift can all be seen.
+A short 1969 clip of Bournemouth Beach between the piers shows the crowded beach, the coastline as far as Hengistbury Head in the distance, Bournemouth Pier, the cliffs and the East Cliff Lift.

 On 1 April 1974, Bournemouth was officially moved from the South East regional county of Hampshire to the South West county of Dorset.